solana-labs/solana/book/src/staking-rewards.md

 ### General Overview

-Solana's ledger validation design is based on a rotating, stake-weighted randomly selected leader broadcasting transactions in a PoH data structure to validating nodes.
+Solana's ledger validation design is based on a rotating, stake-weighted selected leader broadcasting transactions in a PoH data structure to validating nodes.
 These nodes, upon receiving the leader's broadcast, have the opportunity to vote on the current state and PoH height by signing a transaction into the PoH stream.